moontucer/Stock-Price-Analysis-using-Python/README.md

 Stock Price Analysis using Python

-Finance-related analysis of Amazon $AMZN and Microsoft $MSFT stock prices using Python libraries and Jupyter.
+Finance-related analysis of $AMZN and $MSFT stock prices using Python libraries and Jupyter.

 Visit https://bit.ly/3HILFTa for: